vgaldi/fw-lab/content/authors/mmoccia/_index.md

 weight: 30
 email: ""
 ---
-**Massimo Moccia** is a Postdoctoral Researcher in the Department of Engineering at the University of Sannio, Benevento, Italy.
+**Massimo Moccia** is an Assistant Professor in the Department of Engineering at the University of Sannio, Benevento, Italy.

+Prior to that, he was a Postdoctoral Associate in the same department.

 During his study program, he was a Visiting Student with the Polytechnic University of Valencia, Spain, from 2003 to 2004, and the Polytechnic University of Catalonia, Spain, in 2007.